brunosccosta/shipper/docs/user/rolling-out.rst

       values:
         replicaCount: 3

-Copy this to a file called ``app.yaml`` and apply it to our Kubernetes cluster:
+Copy this to a file called ``app.yaml`` and apply it to our Kubernetes management cluster:

 .. code-block:: shell